Ultramann/Numeric-Python-Intro/README.md

 What many people don't know about Python when they unknowingly choose it from a stack of languages based on what programming language the internet suggests a beginner start with is that Python has a vast array (no pun intended) of other amazing features, libraries, and applications; many more in fact than a beginner could even begin to guess.

-A short, but far from exhaustive, list of fantastic Python offerings to whet your technical palate (**Note:** all of these libraries are open source):
+A short, but far from exhaustive, list of fantastic Python offerings to whet your technical palate (**Note:** All of these libraries are open source):
 * [Django](https://www.djangoproject.com/) - web development.
 * [Selenium-Python](http://selenium-python.readthedocs.io/) - web browser automation.
 * [SciPy](https://www.scipy.org/) - scientific computing.